UX Design process: 6 Stages to build better products

 Prototyping

-Prototypes are mockups of how your designs may look when implemented.
-They are usually used to present ideas and design concepts to stakeholders and potential users, and run prototype testing.
+Prototypes are mockups of how your designs could look when implemented.
+They are usually used to present ideas and design concepts to stakeholders and potential users, as well as to run prototype testing.
 Prototypes can and should be done throughout the UX design process, and you’ll be using a combination of low, mid, and high fidelity.

 Low-fidelity prototypes